Enloe FlightCare Program

-A symbol of Enloe's commitment to the local communities
+A symbol of our commitment to the local communities

-Enloe FlightCare Is accredited by the Commission on Accreditation of Air Medical Transport.
+Enloe FlightCare Is accredited by the Commission on Accreditation of Air Medical Transport System (CAMTS).

-This accreditation recognizes that the medical transport rotor-wing service provides
+This recognizes that the medical transport rotor-wing service provides